DianaEromosele/DianaEromosele.github.io/reflection.md

 I used the "width" property to extend my main photo, the display property and the "static" value to position other elements.
 Positioning is a crucial part of the layout.

+I couldn't get the stylesheet to load properly for my blog index site, but I plan to speak with an instructor during office hours for that.
+The index for my main site looks fine.

 What aspects of your design did you find easiest to implement?
 What was most difficult?